sgratzl/d3tutorial/README.md

 While you can view local sites (`file:///`), Chrome doesn't allow you to load additional external files, e.g., JSON files, for security reasons.
 Therefore, you need a local webserver running for development.
 As alternative you can use an integrated IDE (such as [WebStorm](https://www.jetbrains.com/webstorm/)) that has a webserver already integrated.

+In case you are using Visual Studio Code we can recommend the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.

 Starting a simple python static webserver:

 ```bash